-There is still more that could happen between now and Opening Day.
-With that in mind, here is a prediction of what the 2020 Cards might look like.
+A lot could still happen over these next few weeks of Spring Training.
+The Cardinals are looking for ways to answer all those unknowns heading into the season, here is a first prediction of what the 2020 squad might look like.
 Don’t forget that rosters will expand to 26 players this season.

 Lock: Paul Goldschmidt